-TurnItIn dropboxes are used for all assignments in this course.
+TurnItIn drop boxes are used for all assignments in this course.
 "Consistent with MSU's efforts to enhance student learning, foster honesty, and maintain integrity in our academic processes, instructors may use a tool called Turnitin to compare a student's work with multiple sources.
 The tool compares each student's work with an extensive database of prior publications and papers, providing links to possible matches and a 'similarity score'.
 The tool does not determine whether plagiarism has occurred or not.
 Instead, the instructor must make a complete assessment and judge the originality of the student's work.
 All submissions to this course may be checked using this tool.
-Students should submit papers to Turnitin Dropboxes without identifying information included in the paper (e.g. name or student number), the system will automatically show this info to faculty in your course when viewing the submission, but the information will not be retained by Turnitin.
+Students should submit papers to Turnitin Dropboxes without identifying information included in the paper (e.g., name or student number), the system will automatically show this info to faculty in your course when viewing the submission, but Turnitin will not retain the information.
 Student submissions will be retained only in the MSU repository hosted by Turnitin."

-Students may also consult the similarity report generated by TurnItIn and may resubmit assignments prior to their due date.
-The TurnItIn report may be confusing for students to interpret since a high similarity score may simply reflect that other students are submitting documents that contain the same instructions.
+Students may also consult the similarity report generated by TurnItIn and resubmit assignments before their due date.
+The TurnItIn report may be confusing for students since a high similarity score may simply reflect that other students are submitting documents containing the same instructions.
 Thus, you are welcome to attend office hours if you wish to have assistance in interpreting any TurnItIn report.